 Medical Cannabis and Crohn’s Disease: Is it Useful?

-Cannabis has been used as antiemetic for decades.
+Cannabis has been used as an antiemetic for decades.
 Both natural cannabis and medications such as Marinol are useful medications to treat nausea.

 Medical cannabis and medicines such as Marinol have been used to prevent nausea and vomiting in cancer patients.
 In addition, it has also been used to increase appetite in patients with AIDS.